MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingactivity/nl-traceloggingactivity-traceloggingactivity.md

-In order to use TraceLogging activities, you need to define an instance of either <b>TraceLoggingActivity</b> or <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nl-traceloggingactivity-traceloggingthreadactivity~r1">TraceLoggingThreadActivity</a>.
+In order to use TraceLogging activities, you need to define an instance of either [TraceLoggingThreadActivity](/windows/win32/api/traceloggingactivity/nl-traceloggingactivity-traceloggingthreadactivity)a>.
 After you have created an instance of one of these classes, you manipulate activity logging using <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingfunction">TraceLoggingFunction</a>, <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingwritestart">TraceLoggingWriteStart</a>, <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingwritestop">TraceLoggingWriteStop</a>, and <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingwritetagged">TraceLoggingWriteTagged</a>.
 This class automatically creates a unique identifier when it is started and tracing is turned on.

 You can nest activities manually by providing unique identifiers to the <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingwritestart">TraceLoggingWriteStart</a> and <a href="https://docs.microsoft.com/windows/desktop/api/traceloggingactivity/nf-traceloggingactivity-traceloggingwritestop">TraceLoggingWriteStop</a> macros.